websanova/vue-auth/README.md

 **default:** _cookieDomain

 The domain to use for the cookie.
-Can also override the local method for this.
+This method can be overridden.

 `**userData**`